TABLE OF CONTENTS

 - Create a ManagementStudio folder to store uploads and logs files

 - Import the custom project as supplied by the Dev Team

-- Logon to ManagementStudio with an Admin account
+- Logon to ManagementStudio with a "Project Admin" account

 - Administration -> Global Settings -> Uncheck Email Enabled -> Save